Last updated: 3 July 2026

 | Autopatch | No | Yes |

-At the new pricing, Business Standard will be $14 per user per month and Business Premium will be $22.
+At the new pricing, Business Standard is $14 per user per month and Business Premium is $22.
 That $8 gap buys you a full security and device management stack.
 For most businesses with 20 or more staff, that is a far better investment than bolting on security products individually.
+If the price rise pushed your Business Standard bill up anyway, the upgrade case just got stronger.

 Audit your current licences.
 Run a licence utilisation review.
 Most businesses have users on plans they do not fully use, or users who need features they do not have.
 Your IT provider should be able to run this audit for you.